suyash-purwar/ayra/README.md

-# Ayra - An AI powered Whatsapp bot to resolve academic queries of the parents of college going students
+# Ayra - An AI-powered Whatsapp bot to resolve academic queries of the parents of college-going students

+> Complete documentation will be released very soon.